 So far as festivals are concerned, Hartlepool has been less active than other parts of Tees Valley over recent years (even taking into account the impact of COVID-19).
-However, there are significant incentives to scaling up the festivals programme in Hartlepool, with evidence of substantial returns on any public sector investment6 and the opportunity to showcase what the local area has to offer.
+However, there are significant incentives to scaling up the festivals programme in Hartlepool, with evidence of substantial returns on any public sector investment and the opportunity to showcase what the local area has to offer.
+The staging of festivals and other events brings direct and indirect economic impacts in the short term, as well as helping to change negative perceptions through positive experiences.